shadowsocks/shadowsocks/README.md

 #### CentOS:

-    yum install m2crypto python-setuptools
+    yum install python-setuptools
     easy_install pip
     pip install shadowsocks

 #### Windows:

 Download OpenSSL for Windows and install.
-Then

-    pip install shadowsocks
+Then install shadowsocks via easy_install and pip as Linux.
+If you don't know how to use them, you can directly download [the package], and use `python shadowsocks/server.py` instead of `ssserver` command below.

 Configuration
 -------------